Nunite/GoldSrcMdl_WebGL/README.md

 # GoldSrc Web Viewer (English)

-A web-based viewer for GoldSrc engine models and maps, allowing you to view and interact with GoldSrc engine content directly in your browser.
+A web-based viewer for GoldSrc engine models, allowing you to view and interact with GoldSrc engine content directly in your browser.

 ## Features